-Permissions handling in views
+Permissions in views

 Overview

+A user may be able to see a view, but not be able to execute some tasks in that view due to permissions.
 Airplane Views execute tasks (e.g. manually executed or in a task-backed component) according to the permissions of the current user.
 This means that views often don't need any additional permissions, provided that:

 • All sensitive data access is done through tasks, and